 peppers, garlic and bacon, different varieties of cheese, chopped

-- Barbecues don't have to be all about meat.
-Try kebabs made up
+- Barbeques don't have to be all about meat.
+Kebabs made up with

-with chunks of halloumi, whole mushrooms, peppers and courgettes,
+chunks of halloumi, whole mushrooms, peppers and courgettes, or

 - Baked potatoes are a popular accompaniment; they are best